- SCLC vs. NSCLC

 - Treatments and medication are individualized for each patient.
 You and your doctors (oncologist, pneumonologist, surgeon, radiologist, and other team members) need to discuss what options may be best for your individual problem.

-What is the prognosis of non-small cell lung cancer and small cell lung cancer?
+What is the survival rate of non-small cell lung cancer and small cell lung cancer?

 Unfortunately, the prognosis for NSCLC and SCLC varies from fair to poor.